datanav/docs/concepts.rst

 Introduction
 ------------

+Sesam is a general purpose data integration and processing platform.
+It is optimised for collecting or receiving data from source systems, transforming data, and providing data for target systems.

-Sesam is a collector, manipulator and producer of data.
-It collects raw data from source systems and stores it in nodes in the form of datasets.
-Data transformations can be defined and executed to construct new datasets.
+Sesam collects raw data from source systems and stores it in datasets.
+Data transformations can be defined that process the data residing in datasets to construct new datasets.
+Transformations can join data across datasets to create new shapes of data.
 Data from these datasets can be exposed and delivered to other systems.
+The entire system is driven by the state change of entities.
+This document introduces the concepts that are key to understanding and working with Sesam.

 .. image:: images/datahub.jpg
     :width: 800px